 Golden Gate Pharmacy v.
 Pfizer Inc. and Wyeth

-Represented Pfizer in action by pharmacies to enjoin its $68 billion merger with Wyeth.
-Injunction denied and action dismissed.
-Affirmed on appeal.
+Represented Pfizer in action by pharmacies to enjoin its $68 billion merger with Wyeth; injunction denied and action dismissed; affirmed on Ninth Circuit appeal

 In re Currency Conversion Antitrust Litigation